No Bake Mango Cheesecake Recipe

 Process shot to layer graham cracker crumbs in individual dessert cups.

-• Next combine the softened cream cheese, sugar and heavy cream in a mixing bowl.
+• Next combine the softened cream cheese, sugar, and heavy cream in a mixing bowl.
 Using a whisk, mix them well until there are no clumps in the cream cheese.
 Keep it aside (4).

 Whisking cream cheese, heavy cream and sugar in a stainless steel bowl

 • If using agar strands break them into small pieces.
-Add the measured amount of agar-agar into half a cup of water and bring it to a boil.
+Add the measured amount of agar-agar to half a cup of water and bring it to a boil.
 Boil until the agar melts (6).
 Turn off the heat and let it cool down for 2 minutes.

 • Add the mango pulp to the slightly cold agar mixture.
 Mix well (7).